Making a Successful Website

 Frankly, bringing EAS to social networks is a duty for me rather than a pleasure, but probably necessary because many people expect that from a website owner today.
 I would prefer to focus my attention on my own website, which is 100% under my control and totally commerce-free.
 Anyway, social networks will bring additional visitors to my site, and perhaps it's worth the effort.

-Traffic increase: always good for 50 or more extra visitors per post, that is, if your social network page is popular enough
+Traffic increase: up to 20 extra visitors per post, that is, if your social network page is popular enough

 Newsfeeds